Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 90 days

-Covers buzzing crowds, chasing pedestrians, or menacing hovering near people.
+Covers buzzing crowds, chasing pedestrians, hovering to menace, or any operation creating reasonable fear

 ClassificationFelony of the Second Degree